WLSS: Programming

 Most of WLSS's weekday schedule is conservative talk programs.
-Each weekday afternoon, a local Florida host is heard, Bill Bunkley, whose show is based at sister station WTBN 570 AM in Tampa.
+Each weekday afternoon, a local Florida host is heard, Bill Bunkley, whose show is based at sister station WTBN in Tampa.
 The rest of the line up are nationally syndicated shows from the Salem Radio Network, hosted by Chris Stigall, Mike Gallagher, Charlie Kirk, Larry Elder and Hugh Hewitt.
 Most hours begin with an update from Townhall Radio News.

 Weekends on WLSS feature shows on money, health, guns, technology and movies, some of which are paid brokered programming.
 Syndicated weekend hosts include Kim Komando and Eric Metaxas.
 WLSS also serves as the Sarasota affiliate of the University of Florida Gators radio network, broadcasting football and men's basketball games.

 History

 The station signed on the air on May 23, 1949.
 The original call sign was WKXY and it was owned by the Sarasota Broadcasting Company.
 It was a daytimer station, required to go off the air at sunset.
 WKXY was powered at 1,000 watts and broadcast on 1540 kHz.

 In the 1950s, WKXY made some big changes.
-It was given permission to move down the dial to 930 AM.
+It was given permission to move down the dial to 930 AM on December 1, 1956.
 And that was coupled with nighttime authorization, powered at 500 watts.
 WKXY was no longer required to go off the air at night.

 In 1999, the call letters changed to WUGL.
 And the call sign switched to WLSS in 2002.

+During Hurricane Ian in 2022 two of WLSS antennas were crushed to the ground.
+Latest map images still show the 2 masts on the Western part of the site lying in a sorry state of disrepair.
+When the 4 mast array was working the azimuths were 254° (Day and Critical) and 253° (Night).
+Possible fringe reception difficulties.

 On January 5, 2015, WLSS rebranded as "930 The Answer".
 Many of Salem's talk stations around the country use "The Answer" as a moniker.